gogama/flatgeobuf/README.md

        file and append while updating the feature count in the header.
        This would address the "append without index" use case suggested on the FlatGeobuf docs site.

+TODO in README:
+   Ensure credit is given for testdata/flatgeobuf/*.